 Pyrrhic Villainy: Mildew's efforts to frame the dragons leave the village open to attack by its enemies (because his final act was to destroy the armory, leaving the village without any weapons), and he still has the nerve to blame the dragons for it.
 Of course, he can't very well admit responsibility without admitting to treason.

 Relationship Ceiling: The show doesn't seem to make up its mind about whether Hiccup and Astrid are a couple after the events of the film or not.
-During most of the show they never seem to go beyond Platonic Life Partners, and in "Animal House" they even have a recoil reaction when they realize they were instinctively hugging each other for keeping themselves warm in the snow.
-However, there is plenty of Ship Tease to go around, peaking in "Thawfest" when Astrid kisses Hiccup ON THE LIPS AGAIN.
+During most of the show they never seem to go beyond Platonic Life Partners, and in "Animal House" they even have a recoil reaction when they realize they were instinctively hugging each other to keep themselves warm in the snow.
+However, there is plenty of Ship Tease to go around, peaking in "Thawfest", where Astrid kisses Hiccup on the lips.
 This is probably due to the writers trying to maintain the Status Quo until the sequel film.
-The other members of the group seem to be fully aware that they are dating but this doesn't stop Snotlout from hitting on her.

 Remember That You Trust Me: Despite the lessons of the first film, Stoick remains wary of the dragons, and whenever a problem arises that Hiccup struggles to solve, is quick to suggest they may have to get rid of them.
 Justified as part of the Reality Ensues setup; like it or not, Stoick has to keep what's best for Berk in mind.

-The Runner Up Takes It All / Second Prize: Hiccup intentionally loses to Snotlout in the Thawfest games in "Thawfest".
+The Runner Up Takes It All: In "Thawfest", Hiccup intentionally loses to Snotlout in the Thawfest games.
 Snotlout gets to keep his family's winning streak, while Hiccup gets a secret approving beam from his father and a kiss from Astrid; definitely good consolation prizes.

 Runt Of The Litter: Any person or animal named "Hiccup" is considered one.
 It's a viking tradition.